North Anna River River Levels

 Summary

-Maximum discharge along the river is currently at the North Anna River At Hart Corner Near Doswell reporting a streamflow rate of 72.3 cfs.
-However, the streamgauge with the highest stage along the river is the North Anna River Near Partlow with a gauge stage of 3.78 ft.
+Maximum discharge along the river is currently at the North Anna River At Hart Corner Near Doswell reporting a streamflow rate of 116 cfs.
+This is also the highest stage along the North Anna River, with a gauge stage of 3.9 ft at this location.
 This river is monitored from 2 different streamgauging stations along the North Anna River, the highest being situated at an altitude of 194 ft, the North Anna River Near Partlow.

 River Details